kubernetes-sigs/cluster-api-provider-azure/docs/releasing.md

 ### Release Notes

-Release notes are written by hand.
-Generally, we'll make a [hackmd](https://hackmd.io/) and share the release note responsibility for a few days in advance of the release.
+Release notes are written by hand using the [release notes template][template] as a guide.

+Generally, we'll make a [HackMD](https://hackmd.io/) and share the release note responsibility for a few days in advance of the release.

-The markdown is shared in the kubernetes slack in the channel #cluster-api-azure.
+The markdown is shared in the Kubernetes slack in the channel #cluster-api-azure.

 ## Communication